kmkamyk/Ansible-Facts-Explorer/README.md

 -   **"Could not connect to the backend API" error**:
     -   Ensure the backend server (`fact-api-backend`) is running.
 Check its terminal for errors.
     -   If using Nginx, ensure it is running and the proxy configuration is correct.
+-   **"API request failed with status 413"**:
+    -   This means your search request (likely containing a large list of fact paths for the AI) is too large for the Nginx default limit.
+    -   Add `client_max_body_size 16m;` to the `server` block in your Nginx site configuration and restart Nginx.

 -   **"AI search failed"**:
     -   Ensure your Ollama instance is running and accessible from the backend server at the URL specified in the backend configuration (`OLLAMA_URL`).